caiovini/e-commerce-ipfs/README.md

 git clone https://github.com/caiovini/e-commerce-ipfs.git

-npm install to install dependencies
+"npm install" to install dependencies

-npm start to start the project
+"npm start" to start the project

 Also run the server on: https://github.com/caiovini/orbitdb-server

-Run an instance of ipfs: https://github.com/ipfs/go-ipfs using the command "ipfs daemon --enable-pubsub-experiment"
+Run an instance of go-ipfs: https://github.com/ipfs/go-ipfs using the command "ipfs daemon --enable-pubsub-experiment"